 May contain errors — check source documents for definitive information.

-The bill is currently at the second reading in the House of Commons.
-If it passes that stage, it will move to committee stage for detailed scrutiny.
+The bill is currently at the 2nd reading in the House of Commons; if it progresses, it would move on to committee scrutiny and later stages in Parliament before potentially becoming law.

 Generated 21 February 2026